mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 Now, lets start to bucket or group the order totals by another metric.
 I'll use date in this case.
 Drag the Date field from the Orders_v table on the left hand side to the Columns shelf.
 You'll see that Tableau automatically aggregates dates up to the year level first.
 Let's change that to a more granular aggregation, since we are only working with 2 years of data.

 By clicking the blue pill that says 'Year(Date)', we can see multiple options for aggregating the date.
 The first set of year/month/day will aggregate in a discrete manner.
 For example, if i selected 'Month', it would aggregate the Order Totals for all the months of 2021, Jan 2022, Jan 2023, etc. The second set of 'year/month/day' will create a continuous time series of order totals.
-Let's select 'Week' from the 2nd set.
+Let's select 'Week Number' from the 2nd set.
 You'll see a line chart appear with data on Order Totals from 2022-2023.

  ![A](assets/Tab_3.3.png)

 <br>

 Now, Finally, lets split out the line chart further and break it down by City.
 We can add a third field to the visualization by adding 'City' to Color on the marks card.
 This will break out the data by each city and assign it a different color.
 You'll see the legend on the right hand side pop up.
+Let's also rename this sheet by clicking on the 'Sheet 1' label on the bottom bar and renaming it 'Order Totals by Week'.

  ![A](assets/Tab_3.4.png)